Larger Quantities, Lower Prices

 - Botanical Latin Name: Phegopteris hexagonoptera (Thelypteris hexagonoptera) Common Name: Broad Beech Fern Sun Exposure: Partial to Full Shade Hardiness Zones: 5 to 9 Mature Height: 1.5 to 2 feet Spread: 1.5 to 2 feet Spacing: 9 to 12 inches Gr

 The compound leaves can grow 3/4 to 1 1/4 inches long and about the same size across.
 Every compound leaf has 10 to 20 pairs of leaflets and is fused together at their base by a winged rachis.
-For every compound leaf, the smallest pair of the leaflet is downward, while the rest of the pairs of leaflets fan out widely.
-The unique features of the beech fern will make your garden or landscape look authentic in nature.
+For every compound leaf, the smallest couple of the leaflet is downward, while the rest of the pairs of leaflets fan out widely.
+The unique features of the beech fern will make your garden or landscape look authentic.
 They can be planted where there are medium shaded areas and limited sunlight.
 This fern likes to grow underneath deciduous trees; however, it can be planted in shaded gardens.

 The beech fern has blade shaped fronds, it is light green, and grows between one and two feet tall.
 This plant also contains woody, interior fronds that are usually brown and will have the appearance of being scaled.
 These scales will disappear as the latter seasons draw near.
-This is a wide plant, and very beautiful.
+This is a full plant, and very beautiful.

 Like most ferns, the beech fern is toxic to grazing animals, so this plant will protect anything that you plant near it.